cedadev/esacci-esgf/docs/scripts.md

 `aggregations` will be placed under `/usr/local/aggregations` on the live server
 - this can be changed with `--remote-agg-dir`.

+A link to the THREDDS catalog is written to the 'history' global attribute in aggregations.
+The hostname for the remote THREDDS server can be given with `--server`.

 ## make_mapfiles

 This script generates ESGF mapfiles from a JSON file in